 TU Delft considers academic integrity a shared responsibility.
 All staff members that are involved in research, education and impact have their own responsibility, but the university also has Institutions’ duties of care.
 Thereby she follows the Netherlands Code of Conduct for Research Integrity, that entered into force on 1 October 2018.

-TU Delft has two confidential advisors academic integrity: confidential conversation partners for employees, students or guests of TU Delft who see themselves confronted with matters that touch on academic integrity and who want to exchange thoughts about this.
+TU Delft has two confidential counsellors research integrity: confidential conversation partners for employees, students or guests of TU Delft who see themselves confronted with matters that touch on research integrity and who want to exchange thoughts about this.

-Also, TU Delft also has its own Academic Integrity Complaints Regulations, which includes amongst others a scrupulous and fair procedure to deal with complaints regarding academic integrity, including any judgement resulting from it.
+TU Delft also has a Regulation on Complaints about Research Integrity, which includes amongst others a scrupulous and fair procedure to deal with complaints regarding research integrity, including any decision-making resulting from it.

 The Regulations on Human Trials protect the physical and psychological integrity of the test subjects in human trials.
 The university Human Research Ethics Committee assesses all proposed research involving human subjects in order to establish the ethical acceptability of such research.